SethFaerber/mentoring/luke.md

    - Won't it limit global thinking when brainstorming solutions?
  - How do I set up instance variables for use in the tests?

+## Git Learning
+ - Don't make a ticket pullable until all commits are in a single

 ## Random Topics
 Extraneous topics to cover whenever we have time.
  - Rails engine.
 What is it and why.